-Some account is given of Henry Spingler in a story in the New York Times, 1 Feb.
-1902, p.
-9: "Henry Spingler was a market gardner.
+This obituary includes the following on Henry Spingler: "Henry Spingler was a market gardner.
 He lived at the end of the eighteenth century on the Bowery, at the corner of that thoroughfare and Broadway, now Fifteenth Street and Union Square, and owned a vast tract of land that now is covered with splendid business buildings.
 The house was a quaintly built Dutch structure.
 It was said that he had inherited the house and lands, or, rather, acquired them, from being the steward of another man, who had given them into his keeping and who had gone to Europe and never returned.
 He was, however, shrewd and industrious, and improved and increased the estate.
 He died in 1814 and left two children, one of whom married Lieut.
 James Fonerden, son of the famous Baltimore Abolitionist.
 The daughter of this union was Mary Spingler Fonerden.
 She married Michael Murray Van Buren.
 It was a love match.
 The young man had been a mechanic.
 They removed in 1833 to a house built on the site of the present one [21 W. 14th St.] which stands in the centre of the Spingler estate, the boundaries extending to Seventh Avenue on one side, and to Union Square on the other."

 < previous || next > index map signs by date signs by name see what's new